sschuhmi/ds_capstone/README.md

 ## Licensing and Acknowledgements<a name="licensing"></a>

 Thanks to StatsBomb for providing their open data set via GitHub.
-The Licensing for the data and other descriptive information can be found at the [StatsBomb Open Data Github space](https://github.com/statsbomb/open-data).
+Licensing and other descriptive information can be found at the [StatsBomb Open Data Github space](https://github.com/statsbomb/open-data).